tedddby/MoodleQuizSolver/README.md

 ## 🛡️ Security Considerations

-- Store your API keys and credentials only in `.env`.
+- Store your API key only in `.env`.
 - Do not commit `.env` or any sensitive data to version control.

 ---